 How to Tint Your Car Windows (Legally)

-Also see the last few sections in this article that go into detail about the legality of your chosen window tints and the pros/cons of certain tint choices.
+Also see the last few sections in this article that go into detail about the legality of your chosen window tints and the pros and cons of certain tint choices.

 Before your start tinting your car window by yourself, you will need (at minimum) the following materials (some are optional, but very useful to have):

-3.)
-Razor Knife/Blade: Any simple razor blade should be sufficient for applying tint to your windows.
-This razor blade will be used to shape and cut the window tint to shape you car window.
+- Razor Knife/Blade: Any simple razor blade should be sufficient for applying tint to your windows.
+This razor blade will be used to shape and cut the window tint to shape your car window.

-6.)
-Squeegee (Optional): This is an optional item, but it is very useful for smoothing out edges and getting rid of air bubbles/ trapped water.
+- Squeegee (Optional): This is an optional item, but it is very useful for smoothing out edges and getting rid of air bubbles/trapped water.

 Before we get down to the business of how to apply tint to your car windows, let's look at the prep work that has to be done.

-1.)
-Check out the laws regarding window tints in your state/city: The laws that regulate window tinting your car windows vary from state to state in the U.S. These law regulate everything from how dark or how reflective your window tint can be to where window tint can actually be placed on your car.
-Check out the "Legal Tints" section at the bottom of this article for information about your's state's rules and regulations.
+The laws that regulate window tinting your car windows vary from state to state in the U.S. These laws regulate everything from how dark or how reflective your window tint can be to where window tint can actually be placed on your car.
+Check out the "Legal Tints" section at the bottom of this article for information about your state's rules and regulations.

 - Dyed Window Film